Skip to main content

 Figure \(\PageIndex{6}\): Comparison of resonance stabilization of carboxylic esters and thioesters

-The carbanion on the ylide attacks the electrophilic C=O of pyruvate, forming a TPP intermediate with a wonderful electron sink (N+) beta to the carboxyl carbonyl C. This is the essence of the entire reaction as this enables the decarboxylation event.
+The carbanion on the ylide attacks the electrophilic C=O of pyruvate, forming a TPP intermediate with an excellent electron sink (N+) beta to the carboxyl carbonyl C. This is the essence of the entire reaction as this enables the decarboxylation event.
 The rest of the reactions catalyzed by E2 and E3 allow the release of the other 2 Cs of pyruvate as acetyl-CoA (E2) and the return of the enzyme to its original state (E2 and E3).

 Figure \(\PageIndex{7}\) shows the reaction mechanism of E1.